- Installing Help Desk Ultimate

 - External Link - a link for sharing a ticket thread with a third party;

 - Order Number/Status/Date - associated order information;

-- Customer Group - a group of the customer.
+- Customer Group - the group the customer belongs to.

-Customer info section contains customer information, including: name, email, group and date registered.
+The customer info section contains the customer information, including name, email, group, and date registered.